 - Meal Preparation: Late afternoons any day of the week

 - Tutoring/Life Skills: Days and times flexible and up to volunteer

 - Case Management Assistant: Any day Mondays-Friday, anytime 10 a.m.-5 p.m.

 - 1 hr.
 Training Session

 - Y - short bus ride down Grand Blvd.

-- Accompaniment Volunteer: Days/times flexible, and up to schedule of volunteer.
+All opportunities are flexible and up to the schedule of the volunteer.

 Beyond Housing's mission is to strengthen neighborhoods, one family at a time.
 We do this by providing affordable housing, helping families achieve and sustain homeownership, fostering the well-being of families, and identifying and addressing neighborhood needs.